 Letter of Application prompt:

 We believe the SBDC attracts people who are generous with their time and energy.
 In a word, our employees say empathy—an understanding of and service to others—is important to both their role at the SBDC and their personal life.
-In your cover letter, please describe instances where empathy is evidenced in your work and/or personal life.
+In your letter, please describe instances where empathy is evidenced in your work and/or personal life.
 Additionally, please discuss why you are interested in supporting the mission and culture of our organization.